-Cerro Coso nursing students celebrated their graduation by participating in a Pinning and Capping Ceremony on the afternoon of Friday, December 8th.
+Cerro Coso nursing students celebrated their completion of the program by participating in a Pinning and Capping Ceremony on the afternoon of Friday, December 9th.

-The students lit lamps, recited pledges and received caps and pins as symbols of their preparedness to serve as compassionate caregivers.
-Family and friends filled the College Gymnasium to witness the ceremony and support their loved ones as they celebrated the completion of the highly respected and rigorous vocational nursing program at CCCC.
+The students lit lamps, recited pledges, and received caps and pins as symbols of their preparedness to serve as compassionate caregivers.
+Family and friends filled the College Lecture Center to witness the ceremony and support their loved ones as they celebrated the completion of the highly respected and rigorous vocational nursing program at CCCC.

 The capping and pinning ceremony signifies the official initiation into the brotherhood and sisterhood of nurses.
 It is a proud moment for the students as they are welcomed into the nursing profession.